nup-csai/risc-v-sim/FUNCTIONS.md

 * The behaviour of the intepreter should closely match the behaviour of QEMU with the same program
     - This can be ensured with a comptent CI
+* Make the program embdeddable into automation stuff like CI
+    - This can be done implementing the flag, that lets the intepreter output its results in JSON format instead of something human readable

 Therefore project goals are
 * Provide an easy-to-use tool to run RiscV programs